evkx/evkx.github.io/content/models/bmw/ix2/iX2_eDrive20/_index.md

 You can choose between two sound systems for the BMW iX2 eDrive20:

-- **Harman Kardon Surround Sound system:**: Features 16 speakers and delivers a maximum output of 464 watts.
+- **Harman Kardon Surround Sound system:** Features 16 speakers and delivers a maximum output of 464 watts.
-- **Harman Kardon Surround Sound system:**: Features 16 speakers and delivers a maximum output of 464 watts.
+- **Harman Kardon Surround Sound system:** Features 16 speakers and delivers a maximum output of 464 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.